charmed-kubernetes/layer-snap/README.md

 * revision (str) - Install an explicit revision of the snap.
 Ignored if the snap is being installed from a Juju resource.

+One non-install related key is `remove`, which if present and set to True will force the next charm hook to remove the snap if the reactive flag for that snap is active.

-The other key is `connect`, which declares the `snap connect` commands to run to connect the snap's plugs to suitable slots.
+Another key is `connect`, which declares the `snap connect` commands to run to connect the snap's plugs to suitable slots.
 Each entry is a two element list, with the first item being the plug name and the second the target snap and slot name.
 The connections are made after all snaps